MarvelcoOGFN/Ero-backend/readme.md

 ### The public version of this backend has been discontinued so it is "as is"

-### This backend is made from lawin v2 as a base so credits to Lawin

 # road map:
 - [x] Auto shop
 - [x] Battle Pass & Leveling Up (s2~s13)